 Hollow out two pumpkins and place them on a table.
 Divide guests into two teams.
 Have the team members line up behind a line that is drawn three feet away from the pumpkins.
 Give each team a bucket of pennies.
 Set a timer for two minutes and have players take turns tossing the coins into the pumpkins.
 The team with the most coins inside of their pumpkin when the timer ends wins the game.

 Place several large pumpkin cutouts on the floor.
 Instruct guests to wander around and mingle as the music plays.
 When the music stops, tell guests to stand with both of their feet on one of the pumpkins.

 Once everyone has found their places on a pumpkin, start the music and mingling again.
 Remove one of the pumpkins from the floor and stop the music.
 Keep repeating this process and removing pumpkins, eliminating any players who don't have both feet on a pumpkin when the music stops.

 The players who are left standing on the final pumpkin are the winners.

 Draw two large pumpkins, one each on a piece of poster board.
 Hang them next to each other on a wall.
 Cut out two identical sets of the shapes needed to make the face of a jack-o-lantern.
 Hide them around the party space.
 Divide guests into teams and have players race to find the shapes and tape them onto the pumpkin poster.
 The first team to complete the jack-o-lantern’s face wins the race.Continue to 9 of 10 below.

 09 of 10

 Pumpkin and Broom Race

 Divide players into two teams.
-Set up a starting line and a finish line for a relay race.
+Set up starting and finish lines for a relay race.
 Give each team a broom and a pile of small pumpkins.
-Players must take turns using the broom to push all of the pumpkins over the finish line.
+Players take turns using the broom to push all of the pumpkins over the finish line.
 The first team to do this wins.

 10 of 10